Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Eglinton recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Eglinton had approximately 7 dwelling approvals per year.
-Between FY21-FY25, around 36 homes were approved, with 9 more in FY26 so far.
-Each new dwelling brought about an average of 4.2 new residents annually over the past five years.
+AreaSearch analysis shows Eglinton had around 7 dwelling approvals per year.
+Between FY-21 and FY-25, approximately 36 homes were approved, with another 9 in FY-26 so far.
+This results in about 4.2 new residents annually per dwelling constructed over the past five years.

 Frequently Asked Questions - Development